Freekeh

 Freekeh (sometimes spelled frikeh) or farik (فريكة / ALA-LC: farīkah; pronounced free-kah /ˈfɹiːkə/) is a cereal food made from green durum wheat (Triticum turgidum var. durum) that is roasted and rubbed to create its flavour.
-It is an ancient dish derived from Levantine and North African cuisines, remaining popular in many countries of the eastern Mediterranean Basin, where durum wheat originated.
+It is an ancient dish derived from Levantine and North African cuisines, remaining popular in many countries of the eastern Mediterranean Basin, where wheat was first domesticated.

-The wheat is harvested while the grains are green and the seeds are still soft; it is then piled and sun-dried.
-The piles are carefully set on fire such that only the straw and chaff burn.
-Under these conditions, the high moisture content of the seeds prevents them from burning.
-The roasted wheat is then threshed and sun-dried to achieve a uniform flavour, texture, and colour.
-This threshing or rubbing process of the grains gives this food its name, farīk or "rubbed".
-Finally, the seeds are cracked into smaller pieces that resemble green bulgur.
+Freekeh is the name for the wheat grain prepared in a specific way.
+Harvested while still green and the seeds still soft, it is piled and sun-dried, and then carefully set alight such that only the straw and chaff burn, with the grain protected by its high water content.
+This roasted wheat is then threshed, winnowed and sun-dried again to achieve a uniform flavour, texture, and colour, and make it suitable for long-term storage.
+The threshing or rubbing of the burnt chaff off of the grains is what gives this food its name, from the Arabic word farīk or "rubbed".
+The dried berries can also be cracked into smaller pieces that resemble green bulgur.